Virtual Forum on PFAS in San Francisco Bay Fish, February 4th, 2022

 Members from local tribal, African American and Asian fishing communities were able to share community perspectives on PFAS exposure from Bay fish, alongside presentations from scientists and policy makers working on PFAS.
 The dialogue that began at this meeting is an important first step in working together to envision solutions to address this issue.

-Presentation slides, related materials, and an agenda can be found on the forum page.
+A meeting summary, presentation slides, related materials, and an agenda can be found below.

 This event was made possible thanks to funding from the Gordon and Betty Moore Foundation, the Satterberg Foundation, and the Rose Foundation for Communities and the Environment, with assistance from the Green Science Policy Institute and the Water Foundation.